 Transform your bedroom into a haven of comfort and restfulness.
 Experts recommend you create a room that's dark, quiet, comfortable and cool for the best possible sleep.
 Keep distracting work materials, computers and televisions out of the bedroom.

 When it comes to your bed, evaluate your mattress and pillow to ensure you're getting proper support and all-night-long comfort.
 If your mattress is five to seven years old, it may be time for a new one.
 In terms of mattresses, size does matter: if you share your bed with a partner, make sure there's enough room for both of you to stretch out and sleep without interruption.

-During the warmer months or in warmer climates layering is a perfect option allowing you to add or remove bedding depending on the temperature, season or your preference each night.
+During the warmer months or in warmer climates, layering is a perfect option.
+It allows you to add or remove bedding depending on the temperature or time of year.
 Lightweight comforters, blankets, quilts or matelasses are perfect layering pieces.

 Prime your body for your best sleep.

-How you treat your body during the day can impact how you sleep at night, so avoid substances such as nicotine, caffeine and alcohol close to bedtime—and limit your consumption of these items as much as possible throughout the day.
+How you treat your body during the day can impact how you sleep at night, so avoid substances such as nicotine, caffeine and alcohol close to bedtime — and limit your consumption as much as possible throughout the day.
 Finish eating at least two to three hours before bedtime.

-Numerous studies show that regular exercise pays off in better sleep—but make sure you complete your workouts at least two hours before you hit the hay.
-And, finally, pay attention to stress levels throughout the day.
+Studies show that regular exercise pays off in better sleep — but make sure to complete your workout at least two hours before you hit the hay.
+Finally, pay attention to stress levels throughout the day.
 It's hard to slow down at night when your mind is revved up with worries, anger or anxiety before the sun goes down.

 Tired of being tired?
 Follow these simple steps and choose the right bedding, sheets, comforters and pillows to reduce insomnia, fall asleep faster, sleep soundly and live a healthier, restful life.